 Yes.
 In fact, a growing number of IVF specialists recommend that some patients consider frozen transfers in place of fresh ones.
 The success rates for both procedures are very similar.

 Technically, vitrification means the transformation of a substance into glass.
-Embryo vitrification is the process of freezing embryos into a glass-like state (thus avoiding crystallization).
+Embryo vitrification is the process of freezing embryos into a glass-like state (thus avoiding crystallization) by removing water from an embryo’s cells and replacing it with a cryoprotective substance to prevent damage to the embryo as it is frozen.
 This ultra-rapid process freezes the embryos up to 600 times faster than conventional cryopreservation.
 Once the embryos are vitrified, they are ready for long-term storage.